Minimum wages rise: Here’s where the changes matter most

 California’s minimum wage is $16 per hour, with some cities raising it higher ($19.08 in West Hollywood).
 The state calls on specific industries, also, to raise their wages in the months and years ahead: In April, California’s fast-food workers go to $20 per hour, and by 2026, health care workers will make at least $25 per hour.

 Business owners here say that they are feeling squeezed.
-With the country’s low, 3.7% unemployment rate, many businesses are already paying above minimum wage for jobs that historically fit that category.
+With the country’s low 3.7% unemployment rate, many businesses are already paying above minimum wage for jobs that historically fit that category.
 The increased labor cost, added to a jump in costs for goods, insurance, and other operational expenses, means that many employers are struggling to emerge from a pandemic slump that caused many to shut their doors for good.

 The landscape, in a word, is uncertain, according to John Kabatek, California director for the National Federation of Independent Business.

-“Small business owners in California are frightened, scared, and frustrated that policy makers are doing next to nothing to help them emerge from that COVID hole,” says Mr. Kabatek.
-“Add to that the legislature’s inaction on retail theft and property crimes, and small business owners have good reason to feel ... ready to give up.”
+“Small-business owners in California are frightened, scared, and frustrated that policymakers are doing next to nothing to help them emerge from that COVID hole,” says Mr. Kabatek.
+“Add to that the legislature’s inaction on retail theft and property crimes, and small-business owners have good reason to feel ... ready to give up.”

 Lumber and hardware store owner Jeff Pardini says those minimum wage hikes translate to increased costs across the board.
 It’s “death by a thousand cuts,” he says.